 Import of SOAP web services to OTRS

 The ticket text can saved as a template.
 Placeholders like user and department are filled in automatically.

-- If several resources are requested at the same time, it is possible to group them so that only one ticket is generated for all.
+If several resources are requested at the same time, these requests can be grouped so that only one ticket is generated.

-Note: The plugin does not currently support the administration of user accounts in OTRS itself.
-For easier management of user accounts, we recommend using Active Directory as an “external backend”, which enables management via tenfold (see “Related links” below).
+tenfold does not currently support the management of user accounts in OTRS itself.
+We recommend using the Active Directory as an external backend, which in turns enables management via tenfold.